brandoncalia/Ranked-Pref-Sim/README.md

 * High frequency of Condorcet existence

 ## :dart: The Spatial Model of Elections

+The literature in the field of elections and voter theory is widely in agreement that a spatial model is the most accurate way to model a voter's preferences for any number of candidates.
+In the spatial model candidates are placed in multi-dimensional space, where each dimension is an issue, policy, or potential attribute of a candidate.
+Each voter has a point in this multi-dimensional space that best represents their opinions across multiple issues.
+A utility function can be used to model a voter's favor towards each candidate.
+A natural utility function is the Euclidean distance.
+However, this fails to account for a common theory that a voter might prefer the most extreme candidate on their side of an issue (scalar product), but only up to an extent.
+A mixed model, included both Euclidean distance, the scalar product, and an additional random variable is believed to be a sophisticated and accurate way to model a voter's utility for a candidate in space.
+The accuracy of such mixed models has been [experimentally verified]

 ## :chart_with_upwards_trend: Data & Results
 #### Running `ranked-pref-sim.py`: